EPIC-Campus-LPS/crashme-warmgang/README.md

 - "StringIndexOutOfBoundsException" on line 68 after trying to access the 2000th character of a string of length 6; this means that the code tried to look at a part of the string that didn't exist
 - "InputMismatchException" on line 8 after inputting a string when it expected a integer; this means that the computer was given a data type it couldn't do anything with
 - "ArithmeticException" on line 30 after dividing by zero; the computer cannot handle indeterminate forms
+- "NegativeArraySizeException" on line 10 after inputting a negative number, thereby passing in a negative length to an array
+- "StackOverFlow Area" on line 49 after infinitely recursively calling a method
+- "ClassNotFoundException" error after trying to run a java class that did not exist
 -